WizzyGeek/MathsTrainer/README.md

 ## Why?

-During the pandemic, my time tables got noticably rusty, and I could not find any interactive ways to practice, and randomly generated workbooks seemed a bit too much.
+During the pandemic, my times tables got noticably rusty, and I could not find any interactive ways to practice, and randomly generated workbooks seemed a bit too much.
 So in my spare time I wrote this script

 ## Contribution